Cristián Canío

 Cristián Eduardo Canío Manosalva (born 31 May 1981) is a Chilean former footballer who played as a forward.

 Career

 Canío retired at the end of the 2021 season His last club was Deportes Valdivia in the Chilean Segunda División.

 Personal life

 Canío is of Mapuche descent.
 His surname, Canío, comes from kaniw what means "crest" in Mapudungun.

+Post-retirement

+Canío has worked for the sports department of municipality of Temuco alongside former footballers such as Hugo Droguett, Patricio Lira, among others.
+In addition, he owns a football academy for adults and children.